LucidSkyWalker/CryptoProfIT/README.md

 Home Page: https://github.com/alexprengere/currencyconverter

 ### Fork information:
-A tax accountant told me, you need to pay taxes on the profit of your received coins as soon as you get them.
+A tax accountant told me, you need to pay taxes on the profit of your received forked coins as soon as you get them.
-Therefore a "fake" trade needs to be manually added to one of the csv export files in "trade_history_files".
+Therefore a "dummy" trade needs to be manually added to one of the csv export files in "trade_history_files".
 * Add a "Buy" transaction at the moment you reveived the coins. (with price "0")
 * Add a "Sell" transaction a few seconds later (price = initial price of forked coin) --> you made the inital profit.
 * Add a "Buy" transaction a few seconds later than before (price = initial price) --> Because you know still got the coins
 Simplifing this could be a feature in a future version...

+### Information:

+* For receiving the minute price data of bitcoin, the historical data of coinbase is used.
+* For receiving the ETH price data, the poloniex API is used ( ~ 5min accuracy )
+* For the USD/EUR exchange rate, the european central bank data is used.

+### Disclaimer:

+I wrote this tool to calculate my taxes and thought I share it.<br />
+I do not guarantee that the results are 100% accurate, but the script might help you<br />
+getting a well formatted output csv you can work with.

 ## Contact